-There's no need to call or email us, use our online boat checker instead and it will automatically tell us about which boat you're checking.
+There's no need to call or email us, our rangers are out checking.
 However, bear in mind some people just forget to stick their new licence up in their window (or condensation has caused it to fall off!)
 So, if you don't see it in the window, it doesn't always mean it's unlicensed.

 Please note, we don't issue licences to our own workboats.
 A separate fleet management system makes sure all our boats comply with safety requirements.